JSinkler713/todo-walkthrough-hooks/sprints/Sprint3.md

 # Sprint 3: Fetching Data with Axios

 React actually isn't as full featured as say AngularJS or BackboneJS.
 It relies on third party libraries to fetch data.
 Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node.
-This replaces the need for JQuery and Ajax.
+You could also use fetch although your code will be a little different then the following.
 Let's install the module now and also create the folder & file that will contain our database logic:

 ```bash
 $ npm i axios